qiuyu05/website/_posts/2021-5-19-Competitive-Programming-RoadMap.md

 - ### Do a bunch of pattern problems on codeforces

-  (It improves understanding of loop and your thinking)
+  (It improves understanding of loops and your thinking)

 - ### Linear Search and circular array